go-advanced-admin/.github/profile/README.md

 ## License

-Go Advanced Admin is released under the MIT License.
+Go Advanced Admin is released under the Apache 2.0 License.
 See the [LICENSE](https://github.com/go-advanced-admin/admin/blob/main/LICENSE) file for details.

 ## Contact